 It has taken a risk by offshoring, and now, the Philippines is known to be the “BPO capital of the world.”
 Due to its fast growth and development, the BPO industry in the Philippines is still one of the top outsourcing destinations in the world.

-The BPO sector has been generating, as of 2015, $22 billion in revenue.
-It might even surpass the revenues generated by the overseas contract workers, which have been the most income-generating Filipino workers for decades.
+The BPO sector has been generating $29.1 billion in revenue as of 2022.
+It is even expected to surpass the revenues generated by overseas contract workers, which have been the most income-generating Filipino workers for decades.

-The Philippines is now maintaining its position among if not the top choice of companies that outsource.
+The Philippines is now maintaining its position among, if not the top choice, companies that outsource.

 The continuous expansion of training facilities for English proficiency can help the Philippines preserve its high ranking on the English Proficiency Index.
 Ensuring its current status is essential since It is one of its most respected and sought-after qualifications.

 The country guarantees to continuously construct infrastructures conducive and ideal for outsourcing is essential.
 It’s also imperative to preserve the government’s support for all outsourcing opportunities.